Registration / Re-registration

 You can request a replacement (for a fee) on CMSWEB via yourENT(click the “Student ID Card” tab).
 However, if the card is defective (inactive, not working, etc.), you must visit your registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

-How can I obtain my enrollment certificate and/or a receipt for tuition paid?
+How can I obtain my enrollment certificate and/or a receipt for the fees I paid?

-once you have submitted your supporting documents (via the “PJ web” application or directly to the registration office, depending on your specific registration procedures)andthe registration office of your faculty has approved them.
+once you have submitted your supporting documents (via the “PJ web” application or directly to the enrollment office, depending on your specific enrollment procedures)andthe enrollment office of your faculty has approved them.

 How do I activate my UM IT account (ENT)?